veebch/bbq/README.md

 To periodically run the script, set it as a [cronjob](https://opensource.com/article/17/11/how-use-cron-linux) or systemd.
 Systemd gives better control over restarts etc when the internet isn't playing nicely

+# Configuration

+Edit the file config.yaml.
+There are boolean values for activation of modes, as well as a function section that lists the functions that are sampled on for each refresh iteration.
+There is also a weighting of those samples.

+'''
+function:
+  mode: crypto,redditquotes, wordaday, newyorkercartoon, guardianheadlines
+  weight: 40, 1, 0, 0,1
+'''
+Means that on each iteration there is a 40/1/1 weighting that the code will choose the functions crypto, redditquotes and guardianheadlines respectively.

 # Video

 [![video](https://img.youtube.com/vi/-270Nn1V2hQ/0.jpg)](https://www.youtube.com/watch?v=Xv8eyp-LJJk)